 There are many treatments available to combat infertility but neither of them vouches for the fact that the woman will get pregnant.
 However, in recent times improved technology has caused inflation in the rates of success.

 Botulinum toxin should not be used in pregnant or lactating women, or by people who have had a previous allergic reaction to the drug or any of its ingredients.
-Not all migraine sufferers automatically qualify for Botox treatment.
+Not all migraine sufferers automatically qualify for Botox injection treatment.
 If you respond well to other migraine treatments or medications, you’re unlikely to be referred for Botox treatments.

-It is possible for the Botox to spread a little beyond the intended injection site and affect surrounding tissues.
-For example, if you receive injections into the forehead close to your eyebrows or your upper eyelids, they could be affected and may droop temporarily.
+It is possible for the Botox to spread a little beyond the intended injection site and affect the surrounding tissues.
+For example, if you receive injections into the forehead close to your eyebrows or your upper eyelids, they could be affected and may drop temporarily.

 The guidelines to follow post treatment have been followed for years, and are still employed today to prevent the possible side effects of ptosis (drooping of the eyelids).
 These measures should minimize the possibility of ptosis.
 No straining, heavy lifting, vigorous exercise for 3-4 hours following treatment.
 Avoid excessive heat (sauna, hot tub) for 24 hours after your treatment.
 Avoid manipulation of area for 3-4 hours following treatment.
 This includes not doing a facial peel, laser treatments or microdermabrasion after treatment with Botox.
 Stay out of the sun for approximately four (4) hours following Botox treatment.